codefellows/seattle-code-301n21/class-06/README.md

 As a result of completing Lecture 6 of Code 301, students will:

-- Understand third party APIs
+- Understand third-party APIs
-- Be able to gather information from thrid party APIs
+- Be able to gather information from APIs
-- Use Postman to test routes
-- Use axios to collect information from a third party API
 - Understand async and await